toddkarin/pvtools/README.md

 # pvtools
-Open source tools for photovoltaics
+Open source tools for photovoltaics.
+This is the github repo for the pvtools Heroku app.

+# Todo

+- Check AWS bucket region to minimize latency.